-'''

 call SetCompareRoutine ('routine');

-'''
+The SetCompareRoutine call installs a user function to compare the fitness of solutions.
 The input to the SetCompareRoutine subroutine is as follows:

 routine is the name of a function you have defined, which is called when necessary to compare the fitness of solutions.
 This parameter must be a string literal; a variable is not accepted.